Overview

 To schedule an appointment with one of our clinicians, please contact the Audiology Clinic at 859-257-3390.

-Facial Plastic Surgery
+Facial Plastic and Reconstructive Surgery

 The division of facial plastic surgery treats patients with cosmetic and functional disorders affecting the skin, eyes, ears, nose, lips, and chin.
 All patients undergo a comprehensive assessment by fellowship-trained physicians experienced in detecting anatomical changes resulting in both functional and structural abnormalities.
 Patients are then counseled on the various treatment options, with a focus on providing the highest standard of individualized care.
 Patients benefit from the convenience of our in-clinic operative suite, which is commonly utilized for less-complex procedures.